survivejs/webpack-book/manuscript/building/01_source_maps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

-W> If you are using any `UglifyJsPlugin` and want source maps, you need to enable `sourceMap: true` for the plugin.
-Otherwise, the result isn't be what you expect.
-You have to do this with other plugins and loaders that emit source maps as well. *css-loader* is a good example.
+W> If you are using any `UglifyJsPlugin` and still want source maps, you need to enable `sourceMap: true` for the plugin.
+Otherwise, the result isn't be what you expect because uglify will perform a further transformation on the code, breaking the mapping.
+You have to do this with other plugins and loaders that perform transformations on the code as well, often enabling source maps for each loader in the chain. *css-loader* is a good example.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`

 If you want more control over source map generation, it's possible to use the `SourceMapDevToolPlugin` or `EvalSourceMapDevToolPlugin` instead.
 The latter is a more limited alternative, and as stated by its name, it's handy for generating `eval` based source maps.

-You can generate source maps only for the portions of the code you want while having strict control over the result with `SourceMapDevToolPlugin`.
-Using these plugins allows you to skip the `devtool` option altogether.
+Both plugins can allow more granular control over which portions of the code you want to generate source maps for, while also having strict control over the result with `SourceMapDevToolPlugin`.
+Using either plugin allows you to skip the `devtool` option altogether.

 You could model a configuration part using `SourceMapDevToolPlugin` like this (adapted from [the official documentation](https://webpack.js.org/plugins/source-map-dev-tool-plugin/)):